microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/privilegedroleassignmentrequest-cancel.md

 Do not supply a request body for this method.

 ## Response
 If successful, this method returns a `200 Ok` response code.
-It returns [privilegedRoleAssignmentRequest] (../resources/privilegedRoleAssignmentRequest.md) in the response body.
+It returns [privilegedRoleAssignmentRequest](../resources/privilegedRoleAssignmentRequest.md) in the response body.

 ### Error codes
 This API returns the standard HTTP error codes.
 In addition, it returns the custom error codes listed in the following table.